So (album): Contemporary reviews

+Retrospective reviews

 So has continued to perform well in most retrospective reviews.
 Stephen Thomas Erlewine of AllMusic commended So as the "catchiest, happiest record he ever cut".
 Erlewine particularly praised Gabriel's fusion of art rock with African music and soul.
 Jude Rogers of the BBC wrote, "once you look past the bombast of 'Sledgehammer', ... you notice how easily its artful ideas slipped inside the 80s mainstream".
 The Quietus Wyndham Wallace praised Sos sincerity and called it "a heartfelt journey through intense emotional territory, assembled and arranged with intricacy and commitment, laboured over with such care that it sounds effortless".

 Ryan Bray, writer for Consequence of Sound, concluded So was an "all-too-rare record that manages to have it both ways, earning its richly deserved critical and commercial respect without giving so much as an artistic inch".
 He added that "it still stands on its own two feet as one of the consensus best records of the 80s".
 Mark Blake of Q described the album as "carbon-dated to 1986 thanks to those blaring saxes and Fairlight CMI digital sampling synths".
 He added that "Gabriel crafted an album of user-friendly pop that was still reassuringly odd."
 Terry Staunton of Classic Rock wrote "Red Rain was familiarly pensive and politically charged, but the radio waves completely surrendered to the record's muscular dance rock and slower tempo eloquence."
 Staunton concluded that Gabriel had displayed "a masterful confidence, delivering a satisfyingly unified whole".

 In a less positive retrospective review, Mojos David Buckley contrasted the album with Gabriel's earlier, more experimental work, stating "on 1986's So, he switched tack to write pop, and write big.
 The results are mixed.
 'Sledgehammer', echoing both Stevie Wonder's 'Superstition' and David Bowie's 'Fame', retains its punch.
 Elsewhere, Gabriel sounds airbrushed on 'Mercy Street', 'Red Rain' and 'In Your Eyes', with only 'We Do What We're Told' a reminder of a daring past."
 In a mostly positive 8/10 review for Uncut, John Lewis also directed criticism at the album.
 He praised its state-of-the-art production in parts, highlighting "Big Time" and "Sledgehammer" as standout tracks, but stated elsewhere it interfered in places, such as the Fairlight CMI synthesizer on "That Voice Again" and whistling ambient accompaniment on "Mercy Street".